blockchainofthings/Paw-CompressJSONBodyDynValue/README.md

  body).
 Then check the *Write To File* option, and enter the appropriate value for the *JSON*.

 > **Note 1**: the Compress JSON Body dynamic value never returns the value of the entered JSON but rather stores it to the output file via the Write File Server application.
-Thus the *X-Box* header will always have an empty value.
+Thus the *X-Body* header will always have an empty value.

-> **Note 2**: to avoid interference with other dynamic value HTTP headers, it is recommended that the *X-Box* header be the first HTTP header of the request.
+> **Note 2**: to avoid interference with other dynamic value HTTP headers, it is recommended that the *X-Body* header be the first HTTP header of the request.

 > **Note 3**: it is important that the *Write To File* option **only** be checked **after** the *Output Filename* is